makeabilitylab/physcomp/communication/p5js-serial-io.md

 }
 {% endhighlight JavaScript %}

 That's it!
-We made an initial interactive shape drawer.
+We made an initial interactive shape app.
 Save your work and try it out with VSCode's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or simply hit the `play` button in the p5.js editor.

 Here's [a live demo](https://editor.p5js.org/jonfroehlich/sketches/qh-E0BRaR) from the p5.js online editor.
 Move your mouse over the canvas below to watch the circle change in size proportionall to the mouse's x position.